-Assessment of the ISP is done on the basis of SIT's assessment rubric for the Independent Study Project with the grading evaluation and criteria (see end of syllabus).
+Assessment of the ISP is done based on SIT's assessment rubric for the Independent Study Project with the grading evaluation and criteria (see end of syllabus).

-Oral Presentation (20%):
+Presentation (20%):

-Assessment of the ISP Oral Presentation is done on the basis of SIT's assessment rubric for the Independent Study Project Presentation with the grading evaluation and criteria listed above.
+Assessment of the ISP Oral Presentation is done based on SIT's assessment rubric for the Independent Study Project Presentation with the grading evaluation and criteria listed above.